 (a) conform to legal requirements or comply with legal process;

-(b) protect & defend Early Learning Management’s rights or property;
+(b) protect and defend Early Learning Management’s rights or property;

 (c) enforce Early Learning Management’s contractual arrangements; or